 I would still cry.
 Eventually I stopped the pep talk.
 Why wouldn’t I want to cry with my students, to authentically share literature with students?
+For the love of literature, we teachers must model a natural reaction to reading!
 As I taught literature throughout the years, I’ve realized that showing emotion is part of teaching literature.
 I laugh, giggle, share my goofy thoughts with my students—why wouldn’t I cry?

 I share literature with students in authentic ways, and doing so has improved my teaching.
 Here’s why.

 Honesty is part of building relationships, a classroom community.